Beyond Parents? Prediction Gaps in University Completion Using Population-Scale Networks and Flexible Machine Learning: Using AUC as evaluation metric

 \section{Using AUC as evaluation metric}

 In this section, we report the equivalent of Figure~\ref{fig:pred_gap}, using AUC-ROC instead of MCC as the evaluation metric.
-However, we do not provide equivalents Figures~\ref{fig:disaggregation}--\ref{fig:predictability}, since comparing predictability across subgroups is misleading: the proportion of individuals completing a degree varies substantially between subpopulations, which distorts comparisons of model performance.
+However, we do not provide equivalents of the subgroup analyses (Figures~\ref{fig:disaggregation}, \ref{fig:disaggregation_delta_a} and \ref{fig:disaggregation_delta_b}), since comparing predictability across subgroups is misleading: the proportion of individuals completing a degree varies substantially between subpopulations, which distorts comparisons of model performance.

 \FloatBarrier